SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-app-configuration.md

 For Azure App Configuration, you can collect the following logs and metrics:

 * **Resource logs**.
 To know more about the different resource log category types and schemas collected for Azure App Configuration, refer to the [Azure documentation](https://learn.microsoft.com/en-us/azure/azure-app-configuration/monitor-app-configuration-reference#resourcelogs).
 * **Platform Metrics for Azure App Configuration**.
 These metrics are available in [Microsoft.AppConfiguration/configurationStores](https://learn.microsoft.com/en-us/azure/azure-monitor/reference/supported-metrics/microsoft-appconfiguration-configurationstores-metrics) namespace.
-For more information on supported metrics and dimesnsions, refer to the [Azure documentation](https://learn.microsoft.com/en-us/azure/azure-app-configuration/monitor-app-configuration-reference#metrics).
+For more information on supported metrics and dimensions, refer to the [Azure documentation](https://learn.microsoft.com/en-us/azure/azure-app-configuration/monitor-app-configuration-reference#metrics).

 ## Setup